Nancy Drew: The Final Scene

 The Final Scene is the fifth installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms.
-It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
 There are two levels of gameplay, including a Junior and Senior detective mode.
 Each mode offers a different difficulty level of puzzles and hints, but neither of these changes affect the actual plot of the game.
 The game is loosely based on a book of the same name, The Final Scene (1989).

 Plot

-Nancy Drew and her friend Maya Nguyen are at the Royal Palladium theater in St. Louis for the premiere of a new movie Vanishing Destiny.
-Maya is set to interview the star of the film, Brady Armstrong, for her school's newspaper, but as Maya goes into his dressing room, she is kidnapped.
-Nancy has to race against time to find Maya and the kidnapper before the theater is demolished in three days.
+Nancy Drew and her friend Maya Nguyen are at the Royal Palladium theater in St. Louis for the premiere of a new movie, Vanishing Destiny.
+The historic theater, which once featured performers such as Harry Houdini in the 1920s, is set to be demolished in three days despite intense opposition from local activist groups.
+Maya is planning to interview the star of the film, Brady Armstrong, for her college's newspaper, but as Maya goes into his dressing room at the theater, she is kidnapped.

+Nancy enters the dressing room after hearing Maya's screams, but no one is there.
+She picks up a ringing phone and hears a warped voice threatening to kill Maya if the theater is demolished as planned.
+Nancy attempts to call back but instead reaches Joseph Hughes, the theater's caretaker, who says that the previous call must have come from inside the building.
+Brady enters the dressing room, and when Nancy informs him of the kidnapping, he blames the "radicals" who are actively opposing the theater's demolition.

+In another dressing room Nancy meets Simone Mueller, Brady's agent, who is too preoccupied with the film premiere to care about the kidnapping.
+She then meets Nicholas Falcone, the leader of Humans Against the Destruction of Illustrious Theaters ("HAD IT"), an activist group opposing the demolition.
+He is pleased to hear of Maya's kidnapping as he thinks it will help his cause and does not believe any harm will come to Maya.

+Nancy finds out that the Royal Palladium's original owner, J.J.
+Thompson (whose decendant is planning the present-day demolition), was low on funds in the theater's early days.
+In 1925 he challenged Harry Houdini to escape from a "watery grave," a feat that Thompson mistakenly did not believe Houdini would achieve, and was unable to pay him the agreed-upon monetary reward, instead giving him a 50% ownership stake in the theater.
+Nicholas's great-grandmother, Louisa Falcone, designed parts of the theater but was never paid by Thompson for her work, which has further intensified his opposition to the demolition.
+Nancy meets Joseph in person, and he expresses concern about the kidnapping and theorizes that Maya is being held somewhere in the building.